 \section{CONCLUSIONS AND FUTURE WORK}

 We have introduced a non-invasive, speech-based approach for automatic suicide risk assessment.
 Leveraging a novel dataset of speech recordings from $20$ patients, we extracted six sets of audio representations, including interpretable speech and acoustic features, \textsc{DeepSpectrum} features, and embeddings from pretrained audio Transformers.
-We showed that our model can recognize the degree of suicidality (high/low) from speech with a balanced accuracy of $66.2\,\%$, and when the patients' metadata is fused with our speech model, a balanced accuracy of up to $94.4\,\%$ can be achieved.
+We showed that our model can recognize the degree of suicidality (high/low) from speech with a balanced accuracy of $66.2\,\%$, and when it is fused with patients' metadata, a balanced accuracy of up to $94.4\,\%$ can be achieved.